laravel-streams/streams-ui/docs/configuration.md

 ### CP Middleware

-CP middleware an be configured in your application's HTTP kernel.
+Control panel middleware an be configured in your application's HTTP kernel.
 By default, the **web** middleware group is passed through as well.

 ```php
 // app/Http/Kernel.php